Updated • This post may contain affiliate links

 Runs Hourly

-The ADO Bus ticket booth is located outside the airport upon exiting regardless of the terminal you land in.
+The ADO Bus ticket booth (kiosk) is located outside the airport upon exiting regardless of the terminal you land in.
 You can't miss it.
 Their schedule can be found on their website.
 The buses are punctual, so I recommend buying your ticket quickly after exiting as the next bus takes 30-60 minutes to arrive.

 In my case, I missed my bus by one minute and had to wait an hour because the bus ticket vendor had to convert my USD to pesos.
 So instead of leaving on the 1:00PM bus, I left at 2:00PM and arrived at 2:55PM.